FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 *	[InterruptSubsystem](#InterruptSubsystem) - Takes a pointer to a WPILib `Subsystem` and interrupts all WPILib `Command`s that are using it.
 *	[PrintStallData](#PrintStallData) - Prints to Standard Out voltage data regarding a device that is an implementation of [Stallable](#Stallable)
+*	[ChangeJoystickModeCommand](#ChangeJoystickModeCommand) - Holds a vector of `SmartJoystick*` and applies a `SmartJoystick::JoystickMode` to each one.
+Allows programmers to map scaling changes to multiple joysticks through one WPILib `Command`.

 <a name = "Tools"/>